chinmay9389/contest-system/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with the following variables:
+3. Create a `.env` file in the root directory with the following variables (Refer .env.example):
 ```
 PORT=3000
 MONGODB_URI=mongodb://localhost:27017/contest-system